Alabama / County

 Healthcare

-Residents have easy access to quality healthcare, with major hospitals like South Baldwin Regional Medical Center and Thomas Hospital nearby.
-With a physician-to-population ratio of 2.2 per 1,000 and nearly 90% health insurance coverage, Gulf Shores ensures good care for families and retirees alike.
-Healthcare costs are generally manageable, supporting a healthy lifestyle.
+Gulf Shores residents have access to quality healthcare, with major hospitals like South Baldwin Regional Medical Center and Thomas Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.2 per 1,000 people and 88.4% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals